-- Only applications for the installation of public stations for EV DC fast charging, CNG refueling, Propane refueling or Hydrogen refueling systems along the interstate highways designated as "Signage Ready" or "Signage Pending" FAST Act Corridors by the FHWA will be accepted.
-Please see the designations listed in this guidance package. - 2.
-All resulting infrastructure must be: publicly accessible 24/7; incorporate roadway signage compliant with the FAST Act1; offer an open and common payment platform; feature standardized nozzles and connectors; be co-located with convenient consumer amenities at safe locations; and provide travelers with measures of assurance that the fuel with be available during their planned stop.
+Applications will only be accepted for: the installation of public refueling stations for EV DC fast charging, CNG refueling, propane refueling or hydrogen refueling systems along the interstate highways designated as "Signage Ready" or "Signage Pending" FAST Act Corridors by the FHWA.
+Please see the designations listed in this guidance package.